Design an in-memory order matching engine

 - Maintain **FIFO** order of orders **within** a price level.

-- Support **O(1)** or near O(1) cancellation by `order_id`.
+- Support **O(1)** or near-O(1) cancellation by `order_id`.

-- Discuss how you would organize these structures (e.g., maps from price to queues, auxiliary hash maps for order lookup, custom allocators, object pools, etc.).
+Discuss how you would organize these structures (e.g., maps from price to queues, auxiliary hash maps for order lookup, custom allocators, object pools, etc.).

-5. **Concurrency and threading**
+### Part 5 — Concurrency and threading

-- Describe how you would design the core matching logic to be **thread-safe** and avoid contention as much as possible while preserving strict price-time ordering.
+Assume the system may receive orders from multiple network threads.
+Describe how you would make the core matching logic **thread-safe** and low-contention **while preserving strict price–time ordering**.
+Consider options such as:

-- Single-threaded matching engine with message queues.
+- A single-threaded matching engine fed by message queues.

 - Sharding per symbol.